 Located south of M-40 are an additional 30 miles of trails and two trail staging areas, one of which is located at Swan Creek Pond and the other is located at Ely Lake Campground

 .
-Pine Point and Ely Lake, which also provide overnight equestrian camping opportunities, and the Swan Creek Pond trail head, are connected by a riding trail network (see above Equestrian Trail System Map).
+Ely Lake, which also provides overnight equestrian camping opportunities, and the Swan Creek Pond trail head, are connected by a riding trail network (see above Equestrian Trail System Map).

 Special Note: All Allegan County ETS trails that are part of the Game Area will be closed to riding from November 15 to November 30 each year.
 This coincides with the firearm deer season.
 There are six miles of equestrian trails located within the Silver Creek boundary that can be used during firearm season; please see the campground map on the Silver Creek webpage for available trails.
 As always, wear bright colored clothing whenever riding any of the trails in the fall.

 It is important to note that this ETS opportunity would not be possible without an active and dedicated volunteer group in FACETS (Friends of Allegan County Equestrian Trails).